furrer-lab/abn/vignettes/paper.md

 For a comprehensive overview of structure learning algorithms, including those applicable to mixed-type data, we refer the reader to the works of @kitson_survey_2023 and @zanga_survey_2022.
 In the context of patient data, the study from @delucchi_bayesian_2022 has discussed further details and strategies for handling this scenario, particularly in relation to the `abn` package and the widely used `bnlearn` package [@bnlearn2010].

-[//]: # (Next line you talk about `these limitations`.
-Suboptimal, ascendant not clear.
-Especially in the previous paragraph you only talk about `this limitation`.)

-The `abn` package overcomes these limitations through its additive model formulation, which generalizes the usual (Bayesian) multivariable regression to accommodate multiple dependent variables.
+The `abn` package overcomes this limitation through its additive model formulation, which generalizes the usual (Bayesian) multivariable regression to accommodate multiple dependent variables.
 Additionally, the `abn` package offers a comprehensive suite of features for model selection, structure learning, and parameter estimation.
 It includes exact and greedy search algorithms for structure learning and allows for integrating prior expert knowledge into the model selection process by specifying structural constraints.
 A Bayesian and an information-theoretic model scoring approach are available for model selection, allowing users to choose between a Bayesian and frequentist paradigm.